Almusawee/PyUIWIZ/README.md

 Q: Is it production ready?

 A: The framework is stable and feature-complete.
-Several companies are using it for internal tools.
+Several companies are using tkinter for internal tools.
 As with any 1.0 framework, test thoroughly for your use case.

 🚀 Ready to Build?